sphinx-doc/sphinx-doc-translations/README.md

 4. Commit them

-5. Add new project on Read The Docs:
+5. Add new project on Read The Docs.
+For example, for `pt_BR`:

    https://readthedocs.org/projects/sphinx-pt-br/

+   > **Note:** If a RTD project name for a translation is already taken, create a unique project name instead.
+For example, when `sphinx-ru` was taken, `sphinx-doc-ru` was used instead.

-6. Add new translation project to parent project:
+7. Add new translation project to parent project:

    https://readthedocs.org/dashboard/sphinx/translations/